-Ī First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2019 cohort) 1388 5570 b) Number of students in line a who applied for need-based financial aid 855 3337 c) Number of students in line ${\bf b}$ who were determined to have financial need 544 2498 d) Number of students in line c who were awarded any financial aid 519 1966 e) Number of students in line d who were awarded any need-based scholarship or grant aid 452 1770 f) Number of students in line $\mathbf{d}$ who were awarded any need-based self-help aid 256 1005 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 222 848 h) Number of students in line d whose need was fully met ( exclude PLUS loans , unsubsidized loans , and private alternative loans ) 175 646 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 76.5% 73.9% % j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$37,952 \$39,105 \$ k) Average need-based scholarship or grant award of those in line e \$33,925 \$32,076 \$ 1) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$3,606 \$4,768 \$ m) Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f who were awarded a need-based loan \$3,315 \$4,400 \$
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2020 cohort) 1,257 5,478 В Number of students in line a who applied for need-based financial aid 772 3,277 C Number of students in line b who were determined to have financial need 422 2,325 D Number of students in line ${\bf c}$ who were awarded any financial aid 417 1,811 E Number of students in line d who were awarded any need-based scholarship or grant aid 358 1,634 F Number of students in line \mathbf{d} who were awarded any need-based selfhelp aid 139 688 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 224 851 Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 215 866 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 89.3% 84.7% % J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$36,816 \$39,298 \$ K Average need-based scholarship or grant award of those in line e \$29,829 \$33,110 \$ L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$4,024 \$4,610 \$

+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$3,290 \$4,378 \$

 H2A.
 Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 380 1730 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$12,852 \$17,015 \$ p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 40 195 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$33,301 \$35,897 \$
+First-time Full-time Freshmen Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 404 1,805 o Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$14,076 \$16,358 \$ P Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 52 210 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$30,758 \$32,871 \$

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include: